Last updated: 04/10/2021 | Estimated Reading Time: 3 minutes

 - Building insurance: this will cover the building and will protect against any structural damage caused by accidents or natural disasters such as fires or flooding.

 Another thing you will need to consider if you will be renting out your property is public liability cover.
 This will cover any legal action or compensation claims from any third party.
 So if someone stays in your holiday home, breaks their leg and then decided to sue, you'll be glad you're covered.

 It's important to note that although it might seem like an attractive prospect to take out home insurance on a holiday property because it's cheaper, in the event of a claim an insurance company would almost certainly refuse to pay out.
 It's not the correct cover for the use of the property.

 Why is it more expensive?

 In the eyes of an insurer a holiday home will bring with it many more risks than a normal home will and therefore commands a higher premium.
 The main reason for this is that it's likely the house is going to be uninhabited for an extended period of time, which means that there is a higher risk of somebody breaking in.

 Secondly it means that there is nobody there to report and fix any damages.
 If something happens to the house, it could be weeks before anyone realises which could make the problem far worse.
 If you're going to be renting it out to guests, then this will of course increase the chances of you making a claim and will again increase the cost of an insurance policy.

 What can holiday insurance cover?

-In some instances you can get costs to travel and temporary accommodation in the case of an emergency covered as part of your holiday home insurance policy e.g. storm damage covered as part of the deal.
+In some instances you can get money for travel and alternative accommodation costs in the case of an emergency covered as part of your specialist holiday home insurance policy e.g. water leaks or storm damage covered as part of the deal.
 This is something definitely worth considering especially if you have a holiday home in an exotic far flung part of the world as last minute flights and accommodation are often very expensive.